microsoft/WindowsProtocolTestSuites/TestSuites/MS-AZOD/docs/MS-AZOD_ODUserGuide.md

 * Type _cd C:\MicrosoftProtocolTests\MS-AZOD\OD-Endpoint\_ &#60; version &#35;  &#62; _\Scripts,_ and press **Enter**.

+* Install ADDS and DNS services, promote this computer as domain controller.
+To do this, you could Type _.\PromoteDomainController.ps1_ and press **Enter**.
+Or you could do it manually, for more information, please refer to https://blogs.technet.microsoft.com/canitpro/2017/02/22/step-by-step-setting-up-active-directory-in-windows-server-2016/

+* Type _.\Set-AutoLogon.ps1_ and press **Enter** to set auto login.

-* Type _.\ Config-DC01.ps1_ and press **Enter**.
+* Type _.\Config-DC01.ps1_ and press **Enter**.

-* The script will promote the computer as domain controller, create required users, groups, Claim types, Resource property, Central access rule and central access policies to the local realm KDC computer.
+* The script will create required users, groups, Claim types, Resource property, Central access rule and central access policies to the local realm KDC computer.

 ### <a name="_Toc426622609"/>Configure the Local-Realm AP